2i2c-org/team-compass/practices/development.md

 👉 [Here's a link to see all Pull Requests for which your review is requested](https://github.com/issues?q=is%3Aopen+archived%3Afalse+sort%3Aupdated-desc+user%3A2i2c-org+type%3Apr+review-requested%3A%40me)
 :::

-(coordination:sprints)=
+(coordination:cycles)=
-## Team Sprints
+## Team Cycles

-The 2i2c team uses Sprints to coordinate with one another in focused cycles of work.
+The 2i2c team uses Cycles to coordinate with one another in focused cycles of work.
-To begin each sprint, we collectively choose items to work on in the next sprint.
+To begin each cycle, we collectively choose items to work on in the next cycle.
 Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done.
-However, our work within a sprint is a **team commitment**, and we are all responsible for helping one another accomplish our tasks.
+However, our work within a cycle is a **team commitment**, and we are all responsible for helping one another accomplish our tasks.

-### Sprint cadence
+### Cycle cadence

-Our team works in **two-week sprints**.
+Our team works in **two-week cycles**.
-Here is a brief overview of each sprint.
+Here is a brief overview of each cycle.

-Wednesday (beginning of sprint)
+Wednesday (beginning of cycle)
-: Sprint begins with our [sprint planning meeting](meetings:sprint-planning).
+: Cycle begins with our [cycle planning meeting](meetings:cycle-planning).

-  In this meeting we discuss major accomplishments in the previous sprint.
-We then prioritize and assign the items that each team member will work on for the next sprint, and review items that require discussion and planning.
+  In this meeting we discuss major accomplishments in the previous cycle.
+We then prioritize and assign the items that each team member will work on for the next cycle, and review items that require discussion and planning.

-During the sprint
+During the cycle
-: Team members work on the items assigned to them at the sprint planning meeting.
+: Team members work on the items assigned to them at the cycle planning meeting.
-  We use [the Sprint Board](coordination:sprint-board) to coordinate our activities during the sprint.
+  We use [the Cycle Board](coordination:cycle-board) to coordinate our activities during the cycle.
   We provide updates about what we've been up to, what we're doing next, and where we need help via regular **asynchronous Slack stand-ups**.

-Tuesday of week 2 (end of sprint)
+Tuesday of week 2 (end of cycle)
-: By the end of the day, team members should have completed all of their items for that sprint.
+: By the end of the day, team members should have completed all of their items for that cycle.

-### Sprint planning meeting
+### Cycle planning meeting

-The team conducts a Sprint Planning meeting for 60 minutes at the beginning of each sprint.
+The team conducts a Cycle Planning meeting for 60 minutes at the beginning of each cycle.
 The goal of this meeting is to review our major work items, synchronize with one another, and prioritize work across team members.
 Our **Project Manager** role leads these meetings.
 It is also a chance to hand off the Support Steward role to the next person.

-See [the Sprint Planning issue template](https://github.com/2i2c-org/team-compass/blob/main/.github/ISSUE_TEMPLATE/meeting-sprint-planning.md) for the agenda / structure of these meetings.
+See [the Cycle Planning issue template](https://github.com/2i2c-org/team-compass/blob/main/.github/ISSUE_TEMPLATE/meeting-cycle-planning.md) for the agenda / structure of these meetings.

-(coordination:sprint-board)=
+(coordination:cycle-board)=
-### The Sprint Board
+### The Cycle Board

-The Sprint Board is a place to keep track of the [Deliverables and tasks](coordination:deliverables) our team intends to work on for the week.
+The Cycle Board is a place to keep track of the [Deliverables and tasks](coordination:deliverables) our team intends to work on for the week.
 It is a GitHub Projects board that is created for each week, and closed at the end of each week.
-The team's goal is to complete all items on the Sprint Board by the end of the Sprint.
+The team's goal is to complete all items on the Cycle Board by the end of the Cycle.
 This is a team commitment - while one person may be assigned to a deliverable, we all commit to working together to get the work done.

-:::{admonition} The Sprint Board should...
+:::{admonition} The Cycle Board should...
 :class: tip
 - Have enough items to keep the team occupied for the week
 - Not have so many items that a team member gets overwhelmed